jdmclark/jkgfxmod/README.md

 After the `compile` command completes, the finished material pack will be inside the output directory.

 For more information, please see the [material compiler reference](doc/compile.md).

+## Common problems

+### Materials don't show up in-game

+If you properly install an optional material pack and the textures are not showing up, try setting the brightness slider all the way to min.
+The brightness slider can be found in Setup → Display → Brightness.

+### Textures look scrambled after loading a save

+Start a new game.
+Save files in Jedi Knight: Dark Forces II cannot be reused after installing or removing most mods.

 ## Issues, questions, and feedback